Brief MCP Setup Guide

 AI:

-Runs guard_approach "⚠️ Potential conflict: We decided to stick with REST for simplicity (BRI-56, 3 months ago).
+Calls brief_ask with mode: "check" "⚠️ Potential conflict: We decided to stick with REST for simplicity (D-56, 3 months ago).
 Should we revisit that decision or keep the current approach?"

 Troubleshooting